Zebda: Political involvement

-Zebda (زبدة, transliterated Zibdah), the Arabic word for butter (beurre in French), is a play on the word beur, a French slang word referring to French citizens of North African origin—several of the group's members are of North African and other immigrant descent.
-As Zebda was originally formed for a community organization and many of the members met through social initiatives and activism, the band remained highly political throughout its existence; Bruce Crumley of the Culture Kiosque has called the group "politically engaged and culturally committed" and "politically progressive."
+Zebda (زبدة, transliterated Zubda or Zabda), the Arabic word for butter (beurre in French), is a play on the word beur, a French slang word referring to French citizens of North African origin—several of the group's members are of North African and other immigrant descent.
+As Zebda was originally formed for a community organization and many of the members met through social initiatives and activism, the band remained highly political throughout its existence.
+Bruce Crumley of the Culture Kiosque has called the group "politically engaged and culturally committed" and "politically progressive."
 Much of the group's music and lyrics have centered on issues of political and social justice among the immigrant community and inhabitants of the banlieues.
 In fact, Bangor University's Jonathan Ervine, in a deconstructive analysis of Zebda's music and identity, states that "Zebda's music invokes both the virtues of multiculturalism and the problems that exist within French society regarding the treatment of immigrants, ethnic minorities, and young people from France's banlieues.
 Difference, discrimination, and exclusion are themes that feature heavily in J'y suis, j'y reste [a song from the album Utopie d'occase]."
-The themes of Zebda's music were known for dealing in issues of racism and intolerance.
+The themes of Zebda's music were known for dealing with issues of racism and intolerance.

 In 1997, three members of Zebda formed a group called "Tactikollectif," which was involved in fund-raising and advocacy for immigrant groups in the banlieues.
-In the 2001 municipal elections, Zebda sponsored and spearheaded a list of independent candidates, Les Motivé-e-s ("The Motivated Ones"), who ran for office on the platform that the current local government was not representative of all demographic groups in the city; Les Motivé-e-s was also dedicated to encouraging local youth and immigrants to vote and become more involved in local political issues.
+In the 2001 municipal elections, Zebda sponsored and spearheaded a list of independent candidates, Les Motivé-e-s ("The Motivated Ones"), who ran for office on the platform that the current local government was not representative of all demographic groups in the city.
+Les Motivé-e-s was also dedicated to encouraging local youth and immigrants to vote and become more involved in local political issues.
 The group of candidates, two of whom were Zebda band members, won 12.38% of the vote in the first-round elections, and advanced to the second round, where they were narrowly defeated.

 After the band's breakup in 2003, the individual members continued to be active in local politics and other activities for social advocacy.

 Musical style

-Zebda's music is influenced by its band members' multicultural background as well as music from all over the world; the group's songs have incorporated rock, and reggae styles, and musical instruments and styles as diverse as Latin music, Arab, and French accordion.
+Zebda's music is influenced by its band members' multicultural background as well as music from all over the world.
+The group's songs have incorporated rock, and reggae styles, and musical instruments and styles as diverse as Latin music, Arab, and French accordion.
 While the content and themes of their music are politically serious, typically detailing racism and discrimination, the group has been said to have a positive and "upbeat" sound that represents the ideal of peaceful coexistence and cultural diversity.

 The group is best known for its single "Tomber la chemise" ("Take Off Your Shirt"), from the 1998 platinum album Essence ordinaire.
 In addition to being a commercial success, the song went on to be named the best French song of 2000 at both the Victoires de la musique awards and the NRJ Music Awards.